phphe/he-tree-vue-docs/docs/guide.md

 At the beginning of the drag, an object [store](api.md#store) is created, and it is destroyed at the end.
 There is a lot of data when dragging, and it will be put in the `store`.
 The store will be passed to hook functions and events.
 It also can be accessed through `tree.treesStore.store`.
 Note when a property exists in `store`, such as when ondragstart excuting, store.targetTree does not yet exist.

 ### Placeholder
 When dragging, an element will be generated with a default light cyan background to identify the place where can be dropped.
-This node will emit `afterPlaceholderCreated` event when it is created.
+This node will emit `after-placeholder-created` event when it is created.
 If you want to manipulate this element such as adding text, you can only use native JS operations.

 ### Open folded node when dragging
 When dragging a node over a collapsed node, this node is opened by default for dragging into it.
 It can be controlled by prop `unfoldWhenDragover`.
 Related prop: [unfoldWhenDragoverDelay](api.md#unfoldwhendragoverdelay)